 Our first year curriculum aims to hone your ability to critically argue and complete well-structured analytical essays on philosophical readings.
 So you can master the fundamentals block by block, from reading well with understanding, outlining key concepts, detecting patterns of argument, and developing essay plans.

 You'll be exposed to major philosophical arguments and positions in Central Themes in Contemporary Philosophy and Mind and Reality.
 Are beauty and goodness a matter of opinion?
 Are we just animals?
 Is experience a feature of the brain?
 Can we know anything about the external world?
 In Plato and Descartes, you'll pursue questions about justice and knowledge by standing on the shoulders of two philosophical giants.
-And in Introduction to Symbolic Logic, you'll develop your abilities to analyze and assess complex trains of argument.
+And in Introduction to Symbolic Logic, you'll develop your abilities to analyse and assess complex trains of argument.

 From here, your individual degree will begin to define the additional core modules that you add to this: